 Use “front end” for nouns and “front-end” for adjectives.

-Even though “frontend” looks more popular than “front-end,” the opposite is true.
 “Front-end” is always an adjective — its noun form has a space, not a hyphen.
 However, “frontend” is used as both a noun and an adjective.
 Thus, “frontend” is pretty unpopular, so you should avoid it.

 Now that we’ve got that cleared up, let’s figure out which end is the front and which end is the back.
 We’ll use Clean Energy Social as an example, since the front end and the back end are pretty distinct.
-You can read all about the tech in our case study, or you can just read on for the quick-and-easy version.
+You can read all about the tech in our case study, or you can just read on for the tl;dr.

-Which end is the front end?
+Which End is the Front End?

 The front end is the part of the program users see and interact with.
 It’s the user interface and all the code that makes it run.